ckipp01/mill-plugin.g8/README.md

 This template is meant to get you up and running quickly when wanting to make a Mill plugin, test it, have CI for it (on GitHub), and release it (Maven Central).
+It's basically the setup I personally use and got annoyed creating it from scratch each time.
 This template includes the following:

 - [mill-scalafix][mill-scalafix] for running [Scalafix][scalafix] rules like
     organize imports against your code.